francescapalermo/francescapalermo.github.io/_pages/dataset.md

 author_profile: true
 ---
 TBD
-For my research, I had to acquire multiple dataset to investagete the developed algorithms.
+For my research, I had to acquire multiple dataset to analyse and investigate the developed algorithms.

 {% include base_path %}